lzwjava/blog-source/original/2024-12-10-life-tips-en.md

 * Try a lot of products or services.
 Try a lot of options, sizes, brands, and varieties.
 People work hard to manufacture or provide them.
 There are so many free or cheap valuable things.

+* Focus at work doesn't always happen as you might expect.
+Surprisingly, noisy or interrupted environments, like when babysitting children, can sometimes boost productivity.
+Your mood and mental state significantly influence your ability to concentrate, much like how they affect sleep quality.